Eisenhower Matrix for Overthinkers

 DO FIRST

-• Make a decision on a time-sensitive offer before it expires
+• Make decision on time-sensitive offer before it expires

-• Pay a bill that is due today
+• Pay bill due today to avoid penalty

 PLAN THIS WEEK

-• Schedule 30 minutes of 'worry time' to contain anxious thoughts
+• Schedule contained 'worry time' to process anxious thoughts

-• Break down a big life decision (e.g., 'change career') into one tiny first step
+• Break big decision into single smallest first step

-• Journal about the 'worst-case scenario' to realize it's manageable
+• Journal about worst-case scenario to realize it's manageable

 DELEGATE